russellromney/brain-plasma/README.md

 # brain-plasma

-`brain-plasma` is a high-level wrapper for the Apache Plasma PlasmaClient API with an added naming and namespacing system.
+`brain-plasma` is a high-level interface for the Apache Plasma API with an added naming and namespacing system.
 Only supported on Mac/Linux with Python 3.5+.

+This allows you to very simply access very large data objects quickly in a data-intensive application without serializing to disk on every access.

 ---